 However, before you start searching for acreage land to complete your idyllic country lifestyle, there are a number of things you must consider and plan for.

 Firstly, does your block have access to power and will the power meet your usage requirements.
 An alternative is an off-grid power set-up using renewable energy.
 This is costly and residents will still need to consider their usage requirements to ensure they have enough electricity to power their essentials.
 However it has a number of benefits, including less impact on the environment and self-sufficiency.
 You can also reduce your power usage by utilising the orientation of your block and your home.Home orientation is how your home is positioned on your block to make the most of the northern sun depending on the season and the time of day.
-It results in better natural light and a more comfortable temperature in your home throughout the day whatever the season.This means less heating or cooling and therefore less energy consumption on your acreage.
+It results in better natural light and a more comfortable temperature in your home throughout the day whatever the season.This means less heating or cooling and therefore less energy consumption on your acreage. - Water supply and drainage

 Water supply is another important aspect to consider.
 Your property will need water for drinking and cleaning plus water for your garden.If your block is located in an unserviced area, there are a number of options.
 According to Barwon Water, you may be eligible to connect via a new private connnection or a private connection owned by a third party.
 It is best to contact Barwon Water for your options.
 In terms of drainage design, you may need to contact Council as in many new acreage blocks the stormwater needs to be designed by an engineer as a requirement.
-For garden water, rainwater tanks are an excellent option – with all the space available on your property, you could easily install rain water tanks and pumps to keep your gardens looking lush and green.
+For garden water, rainwater tanks are an excellent option – with all the space available on your property, you could easily install rain water tanks and pumps to keep your gardens looking lush and green. - Septic tank

 Some acreage-style blocks may not have sewer connections so it’s important to understand if a septic system is needed.First step is to check with Barwon Water to find out whether or not the property is serviced by sewers or if there are any planned sewer extension work for your area.
 If not, you will need an on-site waste water management system or septic tank, which requires a council-approved permit.
-In terms of a location for the septic system, you will need to establish a location that is out of the way of any proposed sheds, buildings or pools.
+In terms of a location for the septic system, you will need to establish a location that is out of the way of any proposed sheds, buildings or pools. - Planning permits and requirements

 Planning permits are a necessary part of building any home.
 If you’re unsure about your requirement, the local council can provide information on the zone and overlays of your block, and what permits will be required.
 Council can also provide information on any future developments and amenities that might be planned in your area.
 Building envelopes and setbacks from fences are another planning requirement you must also consider.
 And for homes built between Jan Juc to Lorne you will need to adhere to the Bushfire Management Overlay (BMO).
 Each build requires a bushfire management statement and needs to go through the Council.
-There are a number of criteria the build has to meet, such as the property needs to have a defendable space around the home and it must be built with non-combustible material for the Bushfire Attack Level (BAL) rating.
+There are a number of criteria the build has to meet, such as the property needs to have a defendable space around the home and it must be built with non-combustible material for the Bushfire Attack Level (BAL) rating. - All weather access

 Once the planning permits have been approved and you’ve met all your requirements, it’ll be time to build.
 However, access is also another aspect to take into consideration.
 You will need to think about how brick and framing trucks will be able to access the site during construction.
 Things to consider for access includes whether trees might need to be removed.
 This is something that your builder can manage – so ensure you have chosen an experienced builder, like Geelong Homes, to help you through this process.